 In Ramsey, citywide snowplowing begins after snow accumulates to two inches or more.
 When snowfall continues for long periods, crews concentrate their efforts on plowing main collector routes and additional routes that connect neighborhoods to State and County roads.
 If strong winds and drifting cause unsafe conditions for snowplow drivers, plowing stops until conditions improve.
 Snowplow activity information can be obtained by calling our Snowplow Information Number at 763-433-9852.
 This number is monitored daily.

 Ramsey also plows sidewalks and trails.
 This activity starts when drivers have finished their assigned street routes.
-Sidewalk plowing is scheduled to begin the day after the snow storm.
+Full scale sidewalk plowing is scheduled to begin the day after the snow storm.
 Sidewalks and trails are plowed on normal business days, but not on weekends or holidays.

 Sometimes property damage occurs when snowplows are operating.
 The City does not assume liability for damages to private improvements in the public right-of-way (ROW) (fences, vegetation, irrigation heads, landscaping, etc.) If possible, remove these obstacles from the ROW or mark them clearly to aid plow drivers.
 Mailboxes are repaired or replaced only if the plow makes direct contact (sometimes snow from the plow can dislodge the box from the post or bend a weak post).
 Make sure your mailbox post is solid and securely fastened to the box.